sylvainhalle/PaperShell/Readme.md

   PaperShell contains a fixed version.
 - The LIPIcs style is incompatible with the `subfig` package.
   PaperShell contains a fixed version.
+- The Springer Nature journal style has a [bug causing Tikz to break compilation](https://tex.stackexchange.com/q/615012).
+PaperShell contains a fixed version.
+- The Springer Nature journal style also redefines the `\href` command of the `hyperref` package in a way that the link's text is never shown.
+PaperShell has a version where this redefinition is commented out.

 It also takes care of using fonts properly: